 Take your pick from:

-Carmen Thyssen Museum – Femmes fatales in Modern Art is the new temporary exhibitIon (30 March to 8 Sept).
+Carmen Thyssen Museum – Perversity, looking at Femmes Fatales in late 19th-century and early 20th-century art.
 Plus lots of stunning Spanish art from the 19th century.

-Picasso Museum – The most-visited museum in Andalucia including several works by Picasso that have never been seen in public before plus Olga Picasso, a temporary exhibitions showcasing work Picasso did during the time he was married to his first wife..
+Picasso Museum – The most-visited museum in Andalucia including several works by Picasso that have never been seen in public before.
+Plus a temporary exhibition exploring his creations during the time he was married to his first wife, Olga.

-Russian Museum – Art depicting women in Russian art, both as the subject of paintings and as the artists themselves.
+Russian Museum – Art depicting women, both as models and artists make up this year’s exhibitions.

-Pompidou Centre – Usual collection with lots and lots of amazing art and installations plus an exhibition looking at Matisse and his creativity throughout his lifetime.
+Pompidou Centre – Permanent collection with lots and lots of amazing art and installations, plus a look at Matisse and creations throughout his life.